cspray/annotated-container/README.md

 ### 0.2.x

 - Support the concept of a Service factory ... :heavy_check_mark:
+- Support a PSR ContainerInterface Factory ... :heavy_check_mark:
-- Support serializing and caching InjectorDefinition ... :x:
+- Support serializing and caching ContainerDefinition ... :x:
-- Improve handling of low-hanging fruit logical errors... :x:
+- Handle when abstract Service does not have corresponding alias ... :x:
+- Handle when an abstract Service might have more than 1 alias ... :x:
+- Handle when Attributes on parameters and methods are not annotated with correct class Attributes ... :x:

 ### 0.3.x

+- Support for amphp/injector ... :x:
+- Support for PrototypeServices, or an unshared Service ... :x:
+- Support Profiles instead of Environments ... :x:

+### 0.4.x

+- Support creating a ContainerDefinition for libraries that can't be Annotated ... :x:
-- Support defining scalar values from an arbitrary source ... :x:
+- Support a Service having an explicit name that is not the FQCN ... :x:
+- Have convenience functions that abstracts away common boilerplate ... :x:

+### 1.0 and beyond

 - Improve handling of logical errors... :x:
-- Harden library for production use ... :x:

-### 0.4.x and beyond

-- Add support for amphp/injector ... :x:
-- Support working with identifiers once feature is in amphp/injector ... :x:
-- Research potentially supporting other containers ... :question:
-- Further improve library's use in production environment ... :x:
+- Support defining scalar values from an arbitrary source ... :question_mark: